Brighton (Qld)

 Brighton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
-Notable ones include the Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1, Emerald Park Townhouses, Highfields Estate, and Formosa by Ausbuild - Murrumba Downs.
-The following list details those most relevant.
+AreaSearch has identified ten infrastructure projects that could significantly impact a certain region.
+Notable among these are the Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1 project, Emerald Park Townhouses, Highfields Estate, and Formosa by Ausbuild - Murrumba Downs.
+The following list provides more details about those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.